AmrRagab0/AI-Football-Referee/README.md

 [![Ball & Player Tracking sample](https://github.com/AmrRagab0/AI-Football-Referee/blob/master/Project%20Logo+play.png)](https://drive.google.com/file/d/17EcdV8TA1dn9cvt0Xx5ckyHML9ardTwb/view?usp=sharing)
 For more details, check out the **[Tracking-repo](https://github.com/ibrahimabdelaal/football-player-tracker)** repository, which includes the Tracking code & output.

+### Website
+We made a website to better and easier show our results.
+For more details, check out the **[Website](https://drive.google.com/drive/folders/1NCmCnyuwCspMGow7_Wefvt7gHuzO6wr9)** that has the code

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.